ibexa/documentation-developer/docs/api/rest_api_extension.md

 By default, this resource takes an `application/vnd.ibexa.api.Location+xml` (or `+json`) `Accept` header.
 The following example adds the handling of a new media type `application/app.api.Location+xml` (or `+json`) `Accept` header to obtain a different response using the same controller.

+You need the following elements:
-* To create the new response corresponding to this new media type, you need a new `ValueObjectVisitor`.
+* A `ValueObjectVisitor` to create the new response corresponding to the new media type;
-* To have this new `ValueObjectVisitor` used to visit the default controller result, you need a new `ValueObjectVisitorDispatcher`.
+* A `ValueObjectVisitorDispatcher` to have this `ValueObjectVisitor` used to visit the default controller result;
-* To have this new `ValueObjectVisitorDispatcher` associated to the new media type in an `Accept` header, you need a new `Output\Visitor` service.
+* An `Output\Visitor` service associating this new `ValueObjectVisitorDispatcher` with the new media type.

 !!! note